Support for home learning - coronavirus info for families of deaf childrenPublished Date: 11 Jan 2021

 How you can support your child’s home learning

-As with the first lockdown, many parents may feel daunted by the prospect of supporting your child’s learning at home, with everything else that is going on.
+Many parents may feel daunted by the prospect of supporting your child’s learning at home.
 Remember that there is no expectation that you should take on a new role as a ‘teacher’.
-Though schools are closed for face-to-face teaching, they should still be offering some kind of remote education.

 Take a look at our website for some top tips on home learning.
 You can also download our Helping your deaf child to learn resources for families.
 The British Association of Teachers of the Deaf website also includes a list of useful resources for home learning.

 More information about home learning can also be found on the UK Government websites: